-Perfor rmance Measure Performance Targets 4.1 h Public Interest Disclosures are handled efficiently and effectively, and consistent with the PID Act After the receipt of a disclosure, a decision whether there is a reasonable basis on which to consider the disclosure to be an internal disclosure is made within a timely manner.
-[PID Act, s 43(2)] After receipt of a disclosure, best endeavours are made to allocate the handling of the disclosure in a timely manner.
-[PID Act, s 43(5)] After the allocation of a disclosure to the Inspector-General, the discloser is informed in a timely manner that: the disclosure will be investigated, and whether under the PID Act or the IGIS Act; or • the disclosure will not be investigated.
-[PID Act, ss 48, 49, 50] After the allocation of a disclosure to the Inspector-General and decision to investigate the matter under the PID Act, the investigation is completed in a timely manner.
-[PID Act, ss 48, 49, 52] After preparation of the report, a copy is given to the discloser in a timely manner.
-[PID Act, s 51(4)] Procedures on the handling of PIDs are regularly reviewed to ensure our processes are robust.
+Performance Measure

+After receipt of a disclosure, best endeavours are made to allocate the handling of the disclosure or decide not to allocate the disclosure within 14 days after the requirement arises.
+[PID Act, s 43(3), (4) and (11)]

+After a decision to allocate a disclosure to another agency, notice is provided in a timely manner to:

+- if relevant, the principal officer of the agency to which the disclosure is allocated, and - if reasonably practicable, the discloser.
+[PID Act s 44]

+After a decision not to allocate a disclosure, the discloser is informed in a timely manner of:

+- the decision and the reasons for the decision, and - details of any action or proposed action to refer the conduct to be investigated under another law or power, or - any courses of action that might be open to the disclosure under another law or power.
+[PID Act s 44A]

+handled efficiently and effectively, and consistent with the

+Public Interest

+Disclosures are

+PID Act

+After the allocation of a disclosure to the Inspector-General, the discloser is informed in a timely manner that:

+- the disclosure will be investigated, and whether under the PID Act or the IGIS Act, or - the disclosure will not be investigated.
+[PID Act, ss 48, 49, 50]

+After the allocation of a disclosure to the Inspector-General and decision to investigate the matter under the PID Act, the investigation is completed in a timely manner.
+[PID Act, ss 48, 49,52]

+After preparation of the report, a copy is given to the discloser in a timely manner.
+[PID Act, s 51(4)]

+Procedures on the handling of PIDs are regularly reviewed to ensure our processes are robust.

-OBJECTIVE 5: Assurance
+Objective 5: Assurance